Policies for the Jurisdiction of the Law, Criminal Justice and Public Safety Committee

 - Continue to provide a minimum grant in states that appear to have low risk, vulnerability, and criticality factors, in order to sustain the basic response infrastructure for public safety and public health emergencies;

-- Recognize the strain on personnel, equipment, and other resources that activation of the National Guard for federal services poses for state and local ability to secure the homeland from terrorism and natural disasters; and to work with state legislatures to develop programs to ensure adequate resources to maintain domestic security.
+Congress must also recognize the strain on personnel, equipment, and other resources that activation of the National Guard for federal services poses for state and local ability to secure the homeland from terrorism and natural disasters; and must work with state legislatures to develop programs to ensure adequate resources to maintain domestic security.
 NCSL strongly opposes any effort to preempt domestic control of the National Guard from state authority.

 NCSL recognizes that the nation’s information infrastructure is rapidly becoming one of the most serious threats our country has ever encountered.
 In order to combat this increasing threat, it is essential that all levels of government work together to develop proper solutions.
 NCSL urges Congress and the Administration to:

 - View state and local governments as critical stakeholders;